nverba/pikaday-angular/README.md

 }])
 ```
 ## <a name="momentjs"></a>Moment.js
-If you load [Moment.js](http://momentjs.com/) anywhere your HTML, Pikaday will automatically start using Moment to parse input dates and format the pickers output. __If you are using Moment.js anywhere in your document, you should* specify the__ `format` __option, either in the global config or as an attribute.__
+If you load [Moment.js](http://momentjs.com/) anywhere in your HTML, Pikaday will automatically start using Moment to parse input dates and format the pickers output. __If you are using Moment.js anywhere in your document, you should* specify the__ `format` __option, either in the global config or as an attribute.__

 <sub> *Otherwise Moment.js will use some rather counter intuitive  [ISO8601](http://en.wikipedia.org/wiki/ISO_8601) compliant defaults `"YYYY-MM-DDTHH:mm:ssZ"`.</sub>

-<sub> ___Caveat:___ Whilst it's possible to specify some fancy output formats with Moment, it may have a detrimental effect on the users ability to enter a date in the input field, as Moment.js will expect the input to conform to the current format setting.
-See [Moment's docs](http://momentjs.com/docs/#/parsing/string/) for clarification of some of the issues regarding date string parsing. </sub>
+> ___Caveat:___ Whilst it's possible to specify some fancy output formats with Moment, it may have a detrimental effect on the users ability to enter a date in the input field, as Moment.js will expect the input to conform to the current format setting.
+See [Moment's docs](http://momentjs.com/docs/#/parsing/string/) for clarification of some of the issues regarding date string parsing.

 To get Moment.js to handle i18n output formatting, you need to load the appropriate Moment.js locale file. _Moment will automatically default to the most recently loaded locale file_.
 Explicit locale selection can be made programmatically by calling `moment.locale("<key>")` [with the key of a loaded locale](http://momentjs.com/docs/#/i18n/instance-locale/).